 We’re seeing increasingly more complex buildings throughout the world.
 It stands to reason then that the technology used to maintain a comfortable temperature is equally complex!
+While many houses these days have basic air conditioning and heating, and anyone thinking about an HVAC system installed can visit somewhere like https://castlehomecomfort.com/service-areas/philo/, there some buildings out there which need something a little more sophisticated.
 How is the tallest building in the world protected from its desert surroundings?
 What natural and technological measures do we combine to keep buildings cool?

 More importantly, in a world ever-more concerned with climate change, how are these technologies used with global warming in mind?